 If the police are involved, and you’re found guilty, there will be fines and possibly even jail time.
 Once that happens, expect your insurance premiums to go up.

 According to the National Highway Traffic Safety Administration, 94% of traffic deaths are caused by driver behavior, and 66% are directly linked to road rage.
 Even more shockingly, aggressive driving incidents involving a firearm more than doubled between 2014 and 2016, creating more danger for everyone on the road.

 5. Women and men display different types of aggressive driving behavior.

-While men are quicker to honk, speed, cut off other drivers and even chase cars, women have their own way of reacting in traffic.
-Women are more likely to swear, make a gesture or intentionally tailgate someone, research shows.
+While men are quicker to honk, speed, cut off other drivers, and even chase cars, women have their own way of reacting in traffic.
+Research shows that women are more likely to swear, make a gesture, or intentionally tailgate someone.

 How to Keep Road Rage From Affecting You